Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Reduced sublinear circuits in SAGE cones

 where $(\zerob,1) \in \R^{\cA} \times \R$. \end{definition}

 The idea of generating a cone from augmented circuit vectors $(\nu,\sigma_X(-\cA \nu)) \in \R^{\cA} \times \R$ clearly parallels Theorem \ref{thm:characterize_circuits}.
-While the cones from Theorem \ref{thm:characterize_circuits} are considered for one $\beta\in\cA$ at a time, the circuit graph accounts for all $X$-circuits at once.
-The circuit graph also includes an extra generator that ultimately serves to make the following definition more stringent.
+While the cones from Theorem \ref{thm:characterize_circuits} are considered for one $\beta\in\cA$ at a time, the CG cone accounts for all $X$-circuits at once.
+The CG cone also includes an extra generator that ultimately serves to make the following definition more stringent.

 \begin{definition} The \textit{reduced $X$-circuits of $\cA$} are the vectors $\nu$ where $\nu/\|\nu\|_{\infty} \in \Lambda_X(\cA)$ and the corresponding functional form $\phi_\nu$ generates an extreme ray of $G_X(\cA)$.
 The set of \textit{normalized} reduced $X$-circuits is henceforth denoted $\Lambda_X^\star(\cA)$. \end{definition}